 - Once the beans have cooked down for a while, I will mash them with a potato masher until desired consistency.
 I like them a little lumpy.

 - You can double or triple this recipe if you want to serve to a large crowd or put in the freezer.

 - 1 pound of lean ground beef or turkey

 - 1 can of Manwich Thick & Chunky sauce

-- 1 8 oz block of Montery Jack Cheese with Jalapenos, shredded
+- 1 8 oz block of Monterey Jack Cheese with Jalapenos shredded

 The dip is just out of this world good and so easy to make.
 Such a different taste to enjoy while watching your favorite sport on tv.
 Kids love this dip too.

 What I love about these sauces is you don’t have to just use them as a sandwich.
 There are so many Manwich Monday Recipes out there for something new and different to start off every week with your family.
 Be sure to follow Manwich on Twitter to enjoy fun times and more recipes.